Wanganui Top 10 Holiday Park (km1397)-WhioWhio Hut, Palmerston North (km1505)

 We rolled right past a reserve where most walkers camp for the second night.
 It was crazy to be covering so much distance so fast.
 The infamous mechanical advantage.
 We still saw everything we would have seen had we walked, but we also had to admit that it was a different experience on a bike.
 There isn’t as much time to contemplate small details and you are less inclined to just stop at random things.
 There is also less opportunity to meet people.
 Though we still had our share of trail magic on this day.

 We got to the second town of Feilding and couldn’t resist taking a detour down the main street to ride circles around the town clock tower and roundabout.
 I joked that we were doing the Tour de Feilding, analogous to the Paris finish.
 Ha!

 Even though I had proclaimed no more stops, due to it being so painful to get started again, this was a good stop.
 We only had about 10kms more at that point and figured we’d be into Palmy by 4 pm.
-Well, we should have paid better attention to the notes because the route took us cross-country over 2 streams, a few paddocks, and 6 or 7 stiles.
+Well, we should have paid better attention to the notes because the route left the road and took us cross-country over 2 streams, a few paddocks, and 6 or 7 stiles.
+Like idiots, we followed where ever the markers took us.
 I could barely lift my bike over the fences and Connor helped once or twice.
 It’s been good to have him along, not just for when I needed help but also for the motivation.
 He is always so positive.